-Following your enquiry, we will first confirm that you meet our criteria for providing a service to you.
-If you do, we’ll arrange to visit you and inform you about Guide Dogs’ services in general and the different training options available to you.
+If you meet our criteria for having a guide dog, we’ll arrange to visit you and tell you about Guide Dogs’ services in general and the different training options available to you.
 As part of this, we’ll complete a Health Risk Assessment to identify any issues that might affect your mobility and, if appropriate, seek advice from your GP or other relevant specialists.

-Depending on the outcome of this visit, we may then organise a Mobility Assessment.
-This is designed to assess and record your current vision, abilities and situation.
+Depending on the outcome of this visit, we may then organise a time to assess and record your current vision, abilities and situation.
 We’ll explore the following with you:

-- Any training or services which might be helpful to you in meeting your mobility goals
+Any training or services which might be helpful to you to meet your goals

 Once we are confident a guide dog would match your needs, and that you have sufficient independent orientation and mobility skills, you’ll be progressed onto the guide dog assessment.
 This focuses specifically on the skills, abilities and attitudes required for a successful guide dog partnership.